episerver/episerver-labs-content-manager-docs/GridView.md

 ![using lock nodes](images/grid-view/grid-view-converting-page-to-container.gif "using lock nodes")

-## Grid View as MainNavigation Component
+## GridView Main Navigation Component

 Custom view give the overview of the children, but it could be useful to locate the content and using D&D add it to the ContentArea.
 For this reason